ryrob30/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/c-methods-to-get-data-into-target/methods-to-get-data-into-target.md

 ### Format

-A .csv file with Experience Cloud IDs (ECIDs) and attribute name/value pairs is uploaded via FTP or manually in the Experience Cloud UI.
+A .csv file with customer IDs and attribute name/value pairs is uploaded via FTP or manually in the Experience Cloud UI.

 ### Example Use Cases